first-person

 The game narrative is primarily conveyed through videos of me unraveling crumpled up diary entries, presented between levels.
 There are also various environmental features that convey the story even if a player does not read the letters.
 When furnishing the levels, I focused on the two settings described in the diary entries: the bedroom and the bathroom.
 The bathroom is where the character confronts their trauma, so it is eerily distinct from the rest of the environment and recurring in every level.
 As the levels progress and the player learns more about the protagonist and monster, the furniture takes on more surreal and dream-like qualities.
 The game culminates in an animated cut scene and credit sequence that I designed.

-This is a short interactive fiction game created in Twine for Game Studio 3: Narrative Design.
+That's a Shame. was created in Twine for Game Studio 3: Narrative Design.
 It is my first major interactive fiction project, and loosely based on my high school experience.
-The first part of the assignment was to create a character with a want and a need.
-Jude wants to prevent what happened to her, but needs to accept that it was not her fault and all she can do is move on.
 The game was stylized with CSS.

 When you inherit your late aunt's potion shop, you abandon your life in the city to become the healer of a small town called Misty Hollow.
 Will you follow in your aunt's footsteps, or make a legacy of your own?